The question of whether coaches should subscribe to a life coach directory comes up a lot in the Fully Booked Coach Facebook support group.

 Is Using A Life Coach Directory A Good Idea?

-Here was a question that was posted in the Facebook group a few weeks ago.
+This question was posted in the Facebook group a few months ago.

 ‘Hi life coaches!
 I’m quite new and slowly building my coaching practice and, I’d like to know which life coaches’ directory would you recommend joining?